xps/nuget-tree/readme.md

 not depended upon by any other package)
 * `--flat` : lists the dependencies without the hierarchy
 * `--why Newtonsoft.Json` : shows only dependency trees that reference the given package (Newtonsoft.Json in this case)
+* `--packageFolder` : specifies the directory containing the packages

 ## License